Published: May 24, 2024

 }

 A Dev Drive utilizes the Resilient File System (ReFS) to optimize storage for development workloads, providing faster performance and customizable settings.
-The Resilient File System (ReFS) is a newer Microsoft file system format, designed to maximize data availability, scale efficiently to large data sets across diverse workloads, and provide data integrity with resiliency to corruption
+ReFS is a newer Microsoft file system format designed to maximize data availability, scale efficiently to large data sets across diverse workloads, and provide data integrity with resiliency to corruption.

-The Dev Drive utilizes ReFS enabling you to initialize a storage volume specifically for development workloads, providing faster performance, and customizable settings that are optimized for development scenarios.
-ReFS contains several file system specific optimizations to improve the performance of key developer scenarios.
+The Dev Drive enables you to initialize a storage volume specifically for development workloads, with ReFS optimizations that improve the performance of key developer scenarios.

 • Source code repositories and project files